surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 Three brokers, each pinned to a different GCP zone.
 Every partition has one leader and one follower — almost certainly in different zones.

----

-## Part 1 — What Is Kafka, Really?

-Think of Kafka as a **durable, ordered, high-throughput log on a network**.
+- Kafka is a **durable, ordered, high-throughput log on a network**.
 You write messages into it (produce), and other systems read from it (consume) at their own pace.
 Unlike a message queue — where a message disappears after one consumer reads it — Kafka *keeps* the message for a configurable retention window.
 Multiple consumers can read the same message independently.

-### The Core Primitives

-**Topic**

-A named stream of messages.
+- **Topic**: A named stream of messages.
 Think of it like a table name or a named channel.
-Example: `robot.telemetry.battery`.
+Example: `warehouse.rack.size`.

-**Partition**

-A topic is split into N ordered sub-logs called partitions.
+- **Partition**: A topic is split into N ordered sub-logs called partitions.
 Each partition is an append-only file on disk.
 Messages within one partition are strictly ordered; across partitions, there is no ordering guarantee.

 ```
-Topic: robot.telemetry.battery  (4 partitions)
+Topic: warehouse.rack.size  (4 partitions)

 Partition 0:  [msg1] [msg5] [msg9]  [msg13] ──► (append-only)
 Partition 1:  [msg2] [msg6] [msg10] ──►